JayBuckley7/FloofGG/README.md

 ## HTTP API

 User-defined http routes are defined in the `convex/router.ts` file.
 We split these routes into a separate file from `convex/http.ts` to allow us to prevent the LLM from modifying the authentication routes.

+## Offline mode

+The app includes a basic service worker to cache core assets.
+If you're offline, navigation requests fall back to `offline.html`.
+When signing out without a connection, the client clears cached auth state before attempting to contact the server.